BernardoMG/cookbook/README.md

 ## Tech Decisions
 ### Backend
 I choose to use Sinatra because its a very lightweight framework.
 Ideal for these simple functional requirements.
-If the requirements were a little more complex, I'd choose to use Ruby on Rails 6 in API mode because I've much more experience with it.
+If the requirements were a little more complex, I'd choose Ruby on Rails 6 in API mode because I've much more experience with it.

-For testing, I use Rspec which is the most popular testing framework for Ruby and I use it a daily basis.
+For testing purposes, I've installed Rspec which is the most popular testing framework for Ruby and I use it on a daily basis.

+##### Note: I tried to use several gems to fetch recipe images using Goggle API but it seems that its deprecated so I didn't found any working gem.
+That why these images are static on the client-side.

 ### Frontend
+I choose React to develop the client-side.
+Although I've already a couple of months of experience, it was the first time that I took benefit from the Hooks.
+It's cool! 🤘🏼.
+I used Material UI just to easily add some nice UI modules and for testing I've installed several tools such as Enzime and testing-library/react.

+Usually, I also set Codacy to perform static code analysis, code style errors and get test coverage for both backend and frontend code.